projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 configuration file.
 The file name of the board configuration file (example: ``my_board.xml``) doesn't affect the board name.

-Board XML files are input to the ACRN configurator tool and the build system, and are not intended for end users to modify.
+Board XML files are input to the ACRN Configurator tool and the build system, and are not intended for end users to modify.

 Scenario XML Format